Ingmar Taylor SC was called to the Bar in 1997, and was appointed Senior Counsel in 2012. He specialises in employment and industrial law, including

 Ingmar is the Editor of the Industrial Reports, and the specialist Industrial Law Editor for the NSW Law Reports.
 Since 2012, Ingmar has been the Chair of the Law Council of Australia’s Industrial Law Committee.Ingmar is also a Member of the Fair Work Commission Legal Reference Group, chaired by the President, Ross J.

 Ingmar has been listed as a Leading Employment & WHS Senior Counsel within Australia in the Doyle's Guide 2017.

-Ingmar is an avid supporter of the Belvoir Theatre Company, and assists in their fundraising efforts.
+Ingmar is an avid supporter of the Belvoir Theatre Company and the Sydney Swans.

 Focus Areas + Select Cases

-Endeavour Energy v CEPU (2016) FCAFC 82.
-Appeared for the CEPU in the case that determined the capacity of the Federal Court to overturn arbitration decisions made by a Full Bench of the Fair Work Commission.
+Endeavour Energy v CEPU (2016) 244 FCR 178.
+Appeared for the CEPU in the case that determined the capacity of the Federal Court to overturn arbitration decisions made by the FWC.

 Adcock v Blackmores Ltd FCCA 265 (on appeal).
 Appeared for Blackmores responding to a claim of adverse action and breach of contract arising in a redundancy situation.

 Equal Remuneration Case FWCFB 8200.
-Appeared for an applicant in the case that determined the principles for bringing applications for equal remuneration orders.
+Appeared for the IEU in the case that determined the principles for bringing applications for equal remuneration orders (proceeding continuing).